callme-pantera/Arch-Linux-Installation/Installation/README.md

 <br>

 ## Pre-Installation
 The pre-installation stage can be thought of as preparing the foundation of the operating system before any actual software is installed.
 This involves setting up the essential environment — such as partitioning the disk, formatting file systems, and mounting the target directories — so that the installation process has a proper location to work with.
-Without this base, there would be no place to execute the installation or store the system files.
+Without this base, there would be no place to execute the installation or store the system files.<br>

+Boot Arch Linux according to your setup: if you’re using a VM, start the virtual machine; if you’re installing on bare metal, insert the USB stick, set it as the first boot device in the BIOS, and begin the pre-installation process.<br>

+### Console Keyboard Layout and Font Customization